CHICOPEE STATE PARK:

 over a bridge.
 From the bridge, take the

 After checking out the dam continue straight down the trail where you will cross over a bridge.
 From the bridge, take theLoop Trail to your left.
+Head North.
 You ascend a ¼ mile hill and then level out.
 A ½ mile takes you under some power lines.
 You come to a Y in the trail.
 Keep right on the paved trail.
-Westover Air Force Base will be on your left.
+Westover Air Force Base will be on your left as you travel East.
 We encountered lots of planes taking off just above us.
 Quite a sight.
 After a mile the trail turns away from the Base.
 You pass by a nice overlook of the reservoir through a Red Pine forest on your left.
 At about the 1 ¼ mile mark will be another overlook just before a sharp right hand curve.
+Head West.
 Looking down at the reservoir you'll see the dam just to your right.
 A dirt path comes in from the left and meets the paved trail, then forms a small island around a patch of White Birch trees.
 For the Letterbox; stand to the right (as you face the reservoir) of this island of

 CLICK HERE FOR MAP